wrtnlabs/autobe-examples/mistralai/codestral-2508/reddit/docs/analysis/00-toc.md

-# Reddit-like Community Platform: Requirements Analysis Report

-## Service Vision & Overview

-### Executive Summary

-The Reddit-like community platform aims to create an engaging and interactive space for users to share content, engage in discussions, and build communities around shared interests.
-The platform will offer a range of features to enhance user experience and foster a vibrant online community.

-### Problem Statement

-Current social media platforms often lack the depth and specificity of discussions that users seek.
-Many users are looking for platforms where they can engage in detailed conversations, share niche interests, and build communities around specific topics.
-The Reddit-like community platform addresses this need by providing a dedicated space for such interactions.

-### Target Users

-- **Primary Users**: Individuals interested in sharing and discussing content on specific topics.
-- **Secondary Users**: Community moderators who manage and moderate content within their communities.

-### Core Features

-- User registration and login
-- Create communities (subreddits)
-- Post text, links, or images in communities
-- Upvote/downvote posts and comments
-- Comment on posts with nested replies
-- User karma system
-- Sort posts by hot, new, top, controversial
-- Subscribe to communities
-- User profiles showing their posts and comments
-- Report inappropriate content

-### Success Metrics

-- User engagement metrics (time spent, posts created, comments made)
-- Community growth metrics (number of communities, active users)
-- User satisfaction metrics (feedback, reviews, ratings)

-### Implementation Timeline

-- Phase 1: User registration and login (4 weeks)
-- Phase 2: Community creation and content posting (4 weeks)
-- Phase 3: Voting and commenting systems (4 weeks)
-- Phase 4: User karma and sorting features (4 weeks)
-- Phase 5: Subscriptions and user profiles (4 weeks)
-- Phase 6: Reporting system (4 weeks)

-## Problem Definition

-### Current Market Gaps

-- Lack of dedicated spaces for detailed discussions and niche interests.
-- Limited features for community building and engagement.
-- Insufficient tools for moderation and content management.

-### User Pain Points

-- Difficulty finding communities with specific interests.
-- Lack of tools for engaging in detailed discussions.
-- Insufficient features for building and managing communities.

-### Competitive Landscape

-- Existing social media platforms (Facebook, Twitter, Instagram)
-- Dedicated discussion forums (Reddit, Quora)
-- Niche community platforms (Discord, Slack)

-## Core Value Proposition

-### Unique Features

-- Dedicated spaces for detailed discussions and niche interests.
-- Enhanced features for community building and engagement.
-- Advanced tools for moderation and content management.

-### User Benefits

-- Ability to find and join communities with specific interests.
-- Tools for engaging in detailed discussions.
-- Features for building and managing communities.

-### Competitive Advantages

-- Focus on detailed discussions and niche interests.
-- Enhanced features for community building and engagement.
-- Advanced tools for moderation and content management.
+# Reddit-like Community Platform Service Overview

+## Executive Summary

+The Reddit-like community platform aims to create an online space where users can engage in discussions, share content, and build communities around shared interests.
+This service will provide a user-friendly interface for creating and managing communities, posting content, and interacting with other users through voting and commenting.

+## Problem Statement

+The current landscape of online communities lacks a platform that combines the best features of existing social media and discussion forums.
+Users often face challenges such as limited customization, lack of engagement features, and poor content discovery.
+This service aims to address these issues by providing a comprehensive platform that fosters community engagement and content sharing.

+## Target Users

+### Primary Users

+- **Community Members**: Users who join communities to engage in discussions and share content.
+- **Content Creators**: Users who create and share content within communities.
+- **Moderators**: Users who manage communities and ensure a positive environment.

+### Secondary Users

+- **Administrators**: Platform administrators who oversee the overall functioning of the service.
+- **Investors**: Stakeholders who invest in the platform and its growth.

+## Core Features

+### User Registration and Login

+- Users can register and log in using their email addresses or social media accounts.
+- Password recovery and account management features are available.

+### Create Communities

+- Users can create and manage communities (subreddits) based on their interests.
+- Community settings and rules can be customized by moderators.

+### Post Content

+- Users can post text, links, or images within communities.
+- Posts can be categorized and tagged for better discoverability.

+### Voting System

+- Users can upvote or downvote posts and comments.
+- Voting scores influence the visibility and ranking of content.

+### Commenting System

+- Users can comment on posts and reply to other comments.
+- Nested replies allow for detailed discussions.

+### Karma System

+- Users earn karma points based on their activity and engagement.
+- Karma points influence user privileges and visibility.

+### Content Sorting

+- Posts can be sorted by hot, new, top, and controversial.
+- Users can customize their viewing preferences.

+### Subscriptions

+- Users can subscribe to communities to receive updates on new posts.
+- Subscription management features are available.

+### User Profiles

+- Users have profiles that display their posts, comments, and karma.
+- Profile customization options are available.

+### Reporting System

+- Users can report inappropriate content for review by moderators.
+- Reporting history and actions are tracked.

+## Success Metrics

+- **User Growth**: Number of registered users and active users.
+- **Community Engagement**: Number of posts, comments, and votes.
+- **Content Quality**: User ratings and feedback on content.
+- **Retention Rate**: Percentage of users returning to the platform.

+## Implementation Timeline

+### Phase 1: Planning and Design

+- **Duration**: 2 weeks
+- **Tasks**: Requirements analysis, user personas, wireframing, and prototyping.

+### Phase 2: Development

+- **Duration**: 8 weeks
+- **Tasks**: Frontend and backend development, database setup, and API integration.

+### Phase 3: Testing and Launch

+- **Duration**: 4 weeks
+- **Tasks**: Beta testing, user feedback, bug fixes, and platform launch.

+### Phase 4: Post-Launch

+- **Duration**: Ongoing
+- **Tasks**: Continuous monitoring, updates, and community management.

 > *Developer Note: This document defines **business requirements only**.
 All technical implementations (architecture, APIs, database design, etc.) are at the discretion of the development team.*